seb1010/morseLight/README.md

 * insert link to video or image *

 ### Takeaways
-I learned to know your parts
+I wish I had included reverse polarity protection.
+I created the pcb before finishing the code.
+However, there was no need for this.
+I could have got the circuit woringing on a breadboard before making the PCB and this would have prevented the mistake of using the wrong pin to control the leds.
+Alternativily I could have been more careful and not assumed all pins had PWM capability.

 If I were to do this project again I would modify the pcb instead of software to deal with PWM error.
 I knew I was only making one so it seemed like a more eligant solution to keep the pcb intact, but now I dont think that was the best option.
-I was able to work on my skills combining different programs to integrate.
+Its nice to have different programs to integrate.